 MC-YY-ZZZ

-where MC stands for Market Complaint, YY stands for the last two digit of the year.
-22 for 2022 and 23 for 2023 and so on, ZZZ stands for Serial number starting from 001 for each calendar year.
+where MC stands for Market Complaint, and YY stands for the last two digits of the year.
+23 for 2023 and 24 for 2024 and so on, ZZZ stands for Serial number starting from 001 for each calendar year.

-First Complaint for the year 2022 shall be numbered as MC-22-001 and for the year 2023 shall be numbered as MC-23-001, and so on.
+The first Complaint for the year 2023 shall be numbered MC-23-001 and for the year 2024 shall be numbered MC-24-001, and so on.

-Quality Organization logs all received Complaints into < according to < Form, whether they are justified or not.
+Quality Organization logs all received Complaints into Complaints Log according to Complaints Log Form, whether they are justified or not.

-Quality Organization conducts a preliminary assessment according to < Form within twenty-four (24) hours. < approves < and preliminary proposals for further action plan.
+Quality Organization conducts a preliminary assessment according to Complaint Preliminary Assessment Form within twenty-four (24) hours. e.g., Quality Management Director approves Complaint Preliminary Assessment and preliminary proposals for the further action plan.

-Purposes of preliminary assessment are:
+The purposes of preliminary assessment are:

 Complaint categorization,